placouture-upmem/benchmark/source/microbe_cache/README.md

 ## Introduction

 This microbenchmark is useful to discover cache hierarchy and its latency.
-The benchmark do a pointer chasing over an array.
-The array is initialised to perform a sequential access with a parametrised stride (stide >= 1), or a random pattern (stride = 0).
-The random pattern is generated using either Gray code or an LSFR pseudo random number generator defined at compile time.
-With a random pattern, the array is accessed such as each cache line is touched only once within a memory page, then pass to the next page and so on.
+The benchmark do a pointer chasing over an array, which is initialised with the file sequence provided.

+Sequences is generated with `create_sequence.c`.
+In the source code of the sequence generator, you can specify `CACHE_LINE_SIZE` and `PAGE_SIZE` which are dependent on the system (`getconf LEVEL1_DCACHE_LINESIZE` and `getconf PAGE_SIZE` to obtain them).
+Also, you can specify `PTRS_PER_{PGD,P4D,PUD,PMD,PTE}` to setup the size of the array you would like to play with.
+These refers to the numbers of entry per intermediate table to translate memory addresses from virtual to physical.
+(for arm 32bit without LPAE, refer to`https://elixir.bootlin.com/linux/latest/source/arch/arm/include/asm/pgtable-2level.h`)

+Multiple files are generated:
+* `sequence_<array size>_1_inpage.txt` is a sequence that access the direct next index in the array.
+* `sequence_<array size>_<CACHE_LINE_SIZE / sizeof(size_t)>_inpage.txt` is a sequence that access the access jumping on the next cache line.
+* `sequence_<array size>_0_inpage.txt` is a sequence that jumps randomly within a memory page.
+When all cache lines are accessed once, it passes to the next page.
+This sequence is usefull to force regular cache misses, and beating the memory prefetcher.
+* `sequence_<array size>_0_outpage.txt` is a sequence that jumps randomly in the array.
+Each access try to touch a different set of {PGD,P4D,PUD,PMD,PTE,CL}, and to avoid the last `NR_LAST_PAGE_ENTRY_TO_AVOID` translation.
+This sequence tries to stress the TLB.

 There are multiple version of the benchmark: